Calrossy Anglican School: Exchange

 An overseas exchange program is in place for students in Years 11 and 12, whereby students may attend schools in England or Canada.
 Some students arrange short term stays at the completion of their Year 10 School Certificate course.

+Academic Results

+Calrossy has had stable academic results over the years with the exception of a few students performing extraordinarily well including Larissa Smyth in 2023 who achieved an ATAR of 99.90, the schools highest ever and Ella Ward who achieved first in the state for Primary Industries.

+Fees

+Calrossy is the most expensive in Tamworth with fees starting at over $6,500 for Kindergarten to just under $20,000 for year 12 day students, the fees for boarding in year 12 in 2024 are over $40,000.
+Calrossy offers bursaries and sibling discounts.

 Notable alumnae

 Alumnae of Calrossy were previously known as Old Girls and were part of the school's alumni association, the Old Girls' Union (OGU).
 Given the amalgamation with William Cowper Anglican School in 2005, the group has been renamed Calrossy alumni association and it incorporates ex-students from each of the schools that were combined to form Calrossy.
-Further details are available from the development office at Calrossy.

 Some notable Calrossy Old Girls include: